Queen Elizabeth National Park guide

 One animal truly stands out here: the tree-climbing lion.
 These rare lions live in the Ishasha sector, in the south of the park.
 Together with Lake Manyara National Park in Tanzania, it is the only place in the world where you can see them.
 Because parts of the park are bushy and forested, many monkey species live here.
 You may spot black-and-white colobus monkeys, red-tailed monkeys, and even chimpanzees.

-Tree-climbing lions in Queen Elizabeth National Park
+Queen Elizabeth National Park 1

 Activities In Queen Elizabeth National Park